radiantlogic-v8/documentation-new/documentation/configuration/security/access-tokens.md

 ![Access Token for REST API](Media/rest-api-token.jpg)

 The RadiantOne REST API also supports OIDC tokens that can be validated with an [External Token Validator](./external-token-validators).

+For details on accessing RadiantOne Identity Data Management's REST interface, see: [REST](../../web-services-api-guide/rest)

 ## Using an Access Token